johntringham/SeedGangGamesBlog/source/_posts/New-Blog.md

 featured_image: /New-Blog/default-featured-image.png
 ---

 I set up this blog here for tech / video game stuff.
 I'm using [Hexo](https://hexo.io) which is pretty nice, and [Surge](http://surge.sh), which is amazing.
-The theme is based on [Frame](https://github.com/zoeingwingkei/frame/), but I've modified it a bit.
+The Hexo theme is [Frame](https://github.com/zoeingwingkei/frame/), with a couple of modifications.

 The cool thing about Hexo is that you write all posts locally as markdown files, and then Hexo generates a full blog made out of just static webpages, including tags, archives, etc - which means you don't need a big fancy CMS or anything.
 And because the blog is just made out of static pages, you can host it with something simple like Surge.